Youngwolf1810/Kaustav-blog/content/blog/Blogs/index.md

 ###Online Courses
-Let's talk about online courses.While sites like Udemy,Udacity were already there from before, the online learning curve has seen a steep rise in this pandemic.While people are in their home,everyone is looking to use these sites to their advantage for learning new skills.Be it learning a new language or mastering the new framework in the market curated courses are there for everything you are looking forward to learn!
+Let's talk about online courses.While sites like Udemy,Udacity etc. were already there from before, the online learning curve has seen a steep rise in this pandemic.While people are in their home,everyone is looking to use these sites to their advantage for learning new skills.Be it learning a new language or mastering the new framework currently in the market... curated courses are there for everything you are looking forward to learn!